 To learn more about the home equity products offered by APM and how they work, click here.

 One thing to consider when deciding if a cash-out refinance is right for you is what you plan to do with the cash.
-Though it’s yours to use for whatever you like, it does have to be paid back, and with interest.
+Though it’s yours to use for whatever you like, it does have to be paid back with interest.
 You should weigh the pros and cons of tapping your home equity for the purpose you have in mind.

 One last thing to keep in mind with a cash-out refinance: You want to make sure the benefit to you is there.
 A once-in-a-lifetime trip with your aging parents to visit their homeland may absolutely be worth it.
 A spontaneous desire to hang out in Fiji for a month, maybe not so much.